Office of Freight Planning

 State law requires the Department to prepare a ten-year State Rail Plan, which is updated biennially and which must contain both a passenger element and a freight element.
 The federal Passenger Rail Improvement and Investment Act of 2008 (PRIAA) requires all states to develop a rail plan meeting additional, specified requirements.

 The last California State Rail Plan (CSRP) approved by the Governor was for the period from 2007-08 to 2017-18 and was published in March 2008.
-It is available for review and downloading at the link below.

 New Rail Plan in Progress